Why Isn’t My Window Air Conditioner Blowing Cold Air?

 Identify the Problem

 We’re working on the assumption your window air conditioner is getting power, and it’s either blowing warm air or no air at all.
-If it’s not getting power, there’s a good chance the issue lies in the outlet or the circuit itself.
-Also, look at how the AC unit sits in the window.
+If your window AC unit won’t turn on, there’s a good chance the issue lies in the outlet or the circuit itself.
+Also, consider how the unit was installed, and how it sits in the window.
 If you can see daylight, then the hot outside air may be counteracting the cold air from the AC.

 Once you determine the problem is with unit itself, there are four major areas where something can go wrong: the air flow, the temperature control, the control panel and the cooling system.
 Of these, the air flow and temperature control are easiest to troubleshoot.